Cayce, S.C.’s Riverwalk and Trails

 Public Art Along the Riverwalk

 Public art is a priority in Cayce, S.C.
-Families can enjoy searching along the Riverwalk for each piece of a recent public art installation of animal sculptures that were carved out of naturally fallen trees by local artist Wade Geddings.
-(See if you can find the salamander, the raccoon, the fox and more!)
-Meanwhile, the Lions Club commissioned local artists John and Venetia Sharpe to build a “lion” bench to symbolize the Lions Club past and future service.
-This special “lion” bench was sculpted from wrought iron by the Sharpe’s and installed on the Riverwalk path just north of the Blossom Street Bridge, affording a picture-perfect view of the river flowing under the bridge.
+Families on the Riverwalk can enjoy a beautiful mural commissioned by the Cayce Beautification Foundation and created by artist Joel Cothran depicting some of the nature and history of the area.
+Visitors can also see the lion” bench to symbolizing the Lions Club past and future service.
+Commissioned by the Lions Club, this special “lion” bench was sculpted from wrought iron by John and Venetia Sharpe and installed on the Riverwalk path just north of the Blossom Street Bridge, affording a picture-perfect view of the river flowing under the bridge.

 Shade and Solace by the River